 If a match is still being talked about years after it took place, it usually means it was an all-time classic.

 The match featured two of the most successful wrestlers to ever lace up a pair of boots, yet they just couldn’t get on the same page.
 Shawn was well-known for being tricky to work with in the ’90s and played a huge part in backstage politics.
 The Hulkster, too, was no stranger to politicking backstage.
 However, by 2005, The Heartbreak Kid had turned his life around, adopting a new attitude, finding God, and wasn’t into trying to backstage politic his way to the top any longer.

 Hulk Hogan, being the star of his magnitude, was able to have creative freedom and book on his own terms.
 This became a problem in the build-up to the huge SummerSlam match with Shawn Michaels.

-On a recent episode of Jim Cornette’s Drive Thru, co-host Brian Last gave a hilarious impression of how The Heartbreak Kid jokes about trying to book their feud in the days leading up to their first match:
+On a recent episode of Jim Cornette’s Drive-Thru, co-host Brian Last gave an amusing impression of how The Heartbreak Kid jokes about trying to book their feud in the days leading up to their first match: